 I Defer to Him Often:

-If we can’t come to agreement and Greg feels very strongly about something – I willingly and voluntarily choose to honor Greg’s decision and trust God to lead me through him.
+If we can’t come to agreement – I willingly and voluntarily choose to honor Greg’s decision and trust God to lead me through him.
 Greg never has to say anything to me about it.
 He never demands his way.
 It is not a big dramatic thing.

 I would usually just say something like, “I think X would be best, but I trust you.
 If you think this is best, I will support your decision.”